lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 To avoid disaster when using a key lock:

-* Make sure you always have a spare key in your base, and always have a bag in your base.
+* Make sure you always have a spare key in your base and always have a bag in your base.
 * When you go outside hide your key in a stash but don't let anyone see you doing it.
-* In short, get a code lock as soon as you can, even if it's on a wooden door.
+* Get a code lock as soon as you can, even if it's on a wooden door.

 ### Crafting a furnace